WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Updates/index.md

 ---
 layout: Meadow
-title: Over-the-Air Updates
+title: Over-the-Air (OtA) Updates
-subtitle: Getting setup with OtA on Meadow and Meadow.Cloud
+subtitle: Getting setup with OtA on Meadow.Cloud
 ---

 # Overview

+Meadow.Cloud provides secure, Over-the-Air (OtA) updates, which enable you to push a new version of a Meadow application to a device in the field over the network.

-Over-the-Air (OtA) updates are finally here!
-This is our first full stack feature, from bootloader to Meadow.Cloud.
-To get OtA working you need to first provision your device.
+To get OtA setup you need to first provision your device.
 Then, you need to package an application that enables the _Update Service_ and upload it to Meadow.Cloud.
 Finally, you can publish your package to be received by your devices.

 ## Provision Device